 FINE NEEDLE ASPIRATION OF NECK LUMPS

-If you present with a neck lump then Mr Winter may advise taking a few cells from this to aid diagnosis.
+If you present with a neck lump then Professor Winter may advise taking a few cells from this to aid diagnosis.
 This can be done in clinic and uses a small needle.
 The results will be available after a few days.